davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.scoreboard/index.md

 - Have some free time?
 Add the following features:
 - Maybe a random sound effect isn't specific enough.
 Add a button for each sound effect so the operator can be more selective.
 Feel free to add more sounds and pictures too.
 - Add a text input to the control panel.
 Whatever you type in that field should show up on the scoreboard.

+### Submission

+Assignment submission is simple.
+Simply make sure that the latest code is committed and pushed into your forked `cs240-hwk-scoreboard` on github (before the 12am deadline).
+Then send me the link to your repository on [canvas](https://canvas.pugetsound.edu).

 ### Grading